wetryingtodorock/getblock-docs/en/rpc-service/etc/json-rpc/etc_eth_syncing.md

 ---
-title: etc:eth_syncing \[POST\]
+title: etc:eth_syncing - Ethereum Classic
-description: Returns an object with data about the synchronization status, or falseif not synchronizing.
+description: Example code for the etc:eth_syncing json-rpc method. Сomplete guide on how to use etc:eth_syncing json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters